moondance-labs/tanssi-docs/builders/manage/dapp/manage-tokens.md

 For the examples in this guide, you will need to have the following:

-- A Tanssi-powered network (Snap or Dedicated)
+- A Tanssi-powered network (Quick Trial or Dedicated) --8<-- 'text/builders/manage/dapp/prerequisites.md'
---8<-- 'text/builders/manage/dapp/prerequisites.md'

 ## Accessing the Token Management Panel {: #accesing-token-management-panel }